bassam-h20/basic-circuits-worksheet/README.md

 4 - Coin Cell Battery
 5 - Coil wire

-Circuit fully operational, red LED light not that brightly lit, but is working fine.
+- Circuit fully operational, red LED light not that brightly lit, but is working fine.

-Demonstrative image can be found uploaded as (LED_circuit.jpeg)
+- Image of circuit can be found uploaded as (LED_circuit.jpeg)

 Task 2:
-Used the Raspberry Pi as the power source for the LED Circuit and implemented code (code file: led_task2.py) to allow the red LED light to turn on for 1 second and turn off.
+- Used the Raspberry Pi as the power source for the LED Circuit and implemented code (code file: led_task2.py) to allow the red    LED  light to turn on for 1 second and turn off.
+Connected wire to port 17.

-Circuit is fully operational and code works accordingly.
+- Circuit is fully operational and code is functional.

-Demonstrative image can be found uploaded as (LED_circuit2.jpeg)
+- Image of circuit can be found uploaded as (LED_circuit2.jpeg)

+Task 3:
+- Implemented code to blink each LED light for 2 seconds in the order (Red, Yellow, Green), (code file: led_task3.py).
+- Added two more LED lights, two resistors, 4 wires.
+- Yellow LED light connected to port 10, and Green LED light connected to port 11

+- Ciruit is fully operational and code is functional

+- Image of circuit can be found uploaded as (LED_circuit3.jpeg)
 ```

 ## Integrate with your tools